PeerHerholz/Python_for_Psychologists_Winter2021/lecture/setup.md

-# Setup for the workshop
+# Setup for the course

 There are a few things you need to get working on your machine in order to follow this course.
 However, don't worry as it's all gonna be `open source`, won't require a lot of storage and explained in detail.